JasonJuarros/Coding-and-Robotics/README.md

 The "RubeGoldberg" file codes an Arduino 101 board to sense a change in tilt, which activates an LCD screen to print a message.

+The "Light Show" file uses an Arduino 101 board and LED lights to blink to the beat of music.

+The "Racecar picture" file prints a picture of a racecar that I made using a variety of different lines and graphs.